 Medicare Part A and Part B cover hospital and medical services but leave part of the cost for you to pay, and provide no limit to what you could owe.
-There are options that can help pay your share of the costs, including prescription coverage.
+There are options that can help pay your share of the costs, including prescription drug coverage, also known as Part D.